What Is National Cybersecurity Awareness Month (NCSAM)?

 - Internet Crime Complaint Center.
 The FBI provides a list of complaints and alerts.
 These can help warn users about the latest cyber-crimes and ongoing attacks.

-- Cybersecurity Awareness Month Program Kit.
+- Phishing Awareness Kit.
 During National Cybersecurity Awareness Month, Proofpoint offers a free Phishing Awareness Kit.
-This all-inclusive resource gives you the tools you need to engage your users.
+This all-inclusive resource provides the tools you need to engage your users.
 It helps turn your people into a strong line of defence against phishing and other attacks.